heades/blog/_posts/2018-05-10-Do-I-Belong-Here.md

  - life
 ---

+Update:  I've had a number of people ask about my support structure along the way.
+I added a new section called "My Support Structure", that details how my family has helped me throughout my journey.

 I am wrapping up the preparation of my tenure application which is due August 16th.
 This marks a major milestone in my life, and as a result, has caused me to reflect a bit on my path to where I am today.
 In doing so I have decided to share my very non-traditional path with everyone.
 I've decided to do this, because I've had to overcome a bit of struggle to get here, and I generally feel less alone when I know of others who deal with similar problems, and even more so when those people are generally successful in their life.
 In this post, I would like to share my story and problems I deal with in the hope that someone out there might feel less alone.

 This post is extremely hard for me to write.
 The things I am going to reveal are things I have kept a secret for a very long time.
 I think of this post as a bit of therapy for myself as much as it is -- hopefully -- useful to others.